a2hosting/a2-optimized-wp/readme.txt

 = Can I use A2 Optimized on any host =

 Yes.
 A2 Optimized works on any host that supports WordPress.
-While A2 Hosting provides a few more tools for speeding up your site
+Yes.
+A2 Optimized works on any host that supports WordPress; however, A2 Hosting provides a few more tools for speeding up your site when hosted on an A2 Hosting server.

 == Changelog ==

+= 2.0.1 =
+*minor bug fixes
+*check for PHP version >= 5.3

 = 2.0 =
 *Move from SaaS to Full GPL

 == Upgrade Notice ==